Neural Refinement for Absolute Pose Regression with Feature Synthesis: Related Work

-\textbf{Neural Radiance and Feature Fields.} Neural Radiance Fields (NeRF) \cite{Mildenhall20} has attracted many researchers' interest in recent years and has significantly advanced novel view image synthesis and 3D surface reconstruction.
-The core of the Neural Radiance Field is an implicit 3D representation and differentiable volume rendering that allow self-supervised optimization from only RGB images without expensive 3D ground-truth annotations. iNeRF \cite{yen2020inerf} firstly shows that NeRF can be inverted to optimize the camera pose.
-Recent approaches such as NeRF$--$ \cite{wang2021nerfmm}, BARF \cite{lin21barf}, GARF \cite{Chng22garf}, and NoPe-NeRF \cite{bian22nope} show that by treating camera poses as learnable parameters, the NeRF can be simultaneously trained via joint optimization in simple, non-360\degree scenes.
-Parallel works such as NICE-SLAM \cite{niceslam} and iMAP \cite{imap} use the NeRF representation to predict accurate dense geometry and camera tracking in real-time.
+\textbf{Neural Radiance and Feature Fields.} Neural Radiance Fields (NeRF) \cite{Mildenhall20} revolutionized novel view image synthesis and 3D surface reconstruction.
+NeRF's implicit 3D representation and differentiable volume rendering enable self-supervised optimization from RGB images, avoiding costly 3D annotations. iNeRF \cite{yen2020inerf} showed that NeRF can be inverted for pose optimization.
+Recent approaches such as BARF \cite{lin21barf} and its counterparts \cite{wang2021nerfmm,Chng22garf,bian22nope} simultaneously train NeRF by treating camera poses as learnable parameters in simple, non-360\degree scenes.
+Parallel works, NICE-SLAM \cite{niceslam} and iMAP \cite{imap}, use NeRF for dense geometry and real-time camera tracking.
 Direct-PN \cite{chen21} uses NeRF as a direct matching module to compute the photometric errors and propagate the error gradients back to the pose regression network.
-DFNet \cite{chen2022dfnet} extends this method to outdoor scenarios by extracting robust features of rendered images using a CNN feature extractor.
+DFNet \cite{chen2022dfnet} extends this method to outdoor scenarios with robust feature extraction.
+LENS \cite{Moreau21} uses NeRF to generate a synthetic training dataset based on manually tuned scene bounds and parameters.

-Recently, NeRF models have been extended to predict and render \textit{feature fields} in addition to the density and appearance fields.
-Typically, these feature fields are learned by supervision from a 2D feature extractor using volumetric rendering. \cite{neff,Kobayashi22} showed that these 3D feature fields outperform 2D baselines \cite{dino,clip_lseg} on downstream tasks such as 2D object retrieval or 3D segmentation.
-CLIP-Fields \cite{clip_fields} showed that the learned feature fields can serve as a scene memory useful for semantic robot navigation.
-To the best of our knowledge, our work is the first to explore the capability of neural feature fields in camera relocalization task and demonstrate their effectiveness as a test-time pose refinement module.
+Recently, NeRF models have been extended to directly predict and render \textit{feature fields} alongside density and appearance fields.
+Typically, these feature fields are learned by supervision from a 2D feature extractor using volumetric rendering. \cite{neff,Kobayashi22,bhalgat2023contrastive} showed that these 3D feature fields outperform 2D baselines \cite{dino,clip_lseg,cheng2021mask2former} on downstream tasks such as 2D object retrieval or 3D segmentation.
+CLIP-Fields \cite{clip_fields} established feature fields as scene memory for robot navigation.
+This work explores distilled neural feature fields for camera relocalization, highlighting their role in test-time pose refinement.